jefftranter/raspberrypi/gpio-board/README.md

 The LEDs must be oriented correctly.
 Most LEDs have a flat side on the cathode pin which should be lined up to match the symbol on the silkscreen.
 Alternatively, the longer lead indicates the anode which should be on the left when looking at the top of the component side of the board with the GPIO connector at the top.

+Make sure the DHT sensor is oriented correctly.
+The silkscreen indicates how it should be installed.

 Make sure all component leads are cut flush to the bottom of the board after soldering so they don't short anything when the board is installed on a Raspberry Pi.